samalprasant123/java-bootcamp-notes/session-2-notes.md

 7. The DNS resolver finally has the IP address that the user needs.
 The resolver returns that value to the web browser.

 8. The web browser sends a request for www.example.com to the IP address that it got from the DNS resolver.
-This is where your content is, for example, a web server running on an Amazon EC2 instance or an Amazon S3 bucket that's configured as a website endpoint.
+This is where your content is, for example, a web server running on an say Amazon EC2 instance or an Amazon S3 bucket that's configured as a website endpoint.

 9. The web server or other resource at 192.0.2.44 returns the web page for www.example.com to the web browser, and the web browser displays the page.